 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for COP, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Conocophillips ranked in the 69th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 208.5% on a DCF basis.
-The most interesting components of our discounted cash flow analysis for Conocophillips ended up being:
+To summarize, we found that Conocophillips ranked in the 66th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 146.83%.
+As for the metrics that stood out in our discounted cash flow analysis of Conocophillips, consider:

-Relative to other stocks in its sector (Energy), Conocophillips has a reliance on debt greater than only 17.92% of them.
+Relative to other stocks in its sector (Energy), Conocophillips has a reliance on debt greater than merely 17.43% of them.